JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 plot(p1, p2, p3, p4, layout=(2,2), legend=false)
 ```

-Notice that the attributes in the individual plots are applied to the
+Notice that the attributes in the individual plots are applied to those
 individual plots, while the attribute `legend=false` in the final `plot`
 call is applied to all of the subplots.